RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/SetObjectValue/README.md

 ## Parameters
 - `value`
-New value for `bject.Value`
+New value for `bject.Value`.
 - `valueID`
-The corresponding `object.value` to set
+The corresponding `object.value` to set.
 - `entitySlot`
-The ID of the object to assign the new `object.value` value
+The ID of the object to assign the new `object.value` value.

 ## Return Value
 None.